-- Support of RDP, VNC, SSH, ESXi and Web targets - Support a HDMI or DisplayPort or USB-C interfaced monitor - Support up to four monitors - Support dual LAN connections

-Support virtual media, including external DVD, USB drives or network storage
+- Support of RDP, VNC, SSH, ESXi and Web targets - Support a HDMI or DisplayPort-interfaced monitor - Support for up to 4 monitors - Support dual LAN connections - Support virtual media, including external DVD, USB drives or network storage

 Note: Virtual media is supported only when the accessed KX device supports it and you have permissions to use virtual media.
-See Virtual Media (on page 140).
+See Virtual Media (on page 147).